Big Steps in Higher-Order Mathematical Operational Semantics: Introduction

-We then define an abstract notion of big-step semantics and establish an abstract form of equivalence~\eqref{eq:sem-eq}.
-We employ the versatile language of \emph{category theory} for this, while our approach as a whole aligns closely with \emph{functional semantics}~\cite{Danielsson12,Uustalu13}, as opposed to relational semantics.
+In our developments, we employ the versatile language of \emph{category theory}, while our approach as a whole aligns closely with \emph{functional semantics}~\cite{Danielsson12,Uustalu13}, as opposed to relational semantics.
 In functional semantics, we can view rules such as those in \autoref{fig:cbn-lambda} as functional transformations of premises to conclusions, and therefore, define the semantics of programs as certain fixpoints.
 The equivalence to the familiar relational semantics is achieved by interpreting relations as nondeterministic functions -- specifically, as effectful functions w.r.t. the powerset monad.

-We contribute as follows. \begin{itemize} \item We introduce the notion of separated abstract HO-GSOS law (\autoref{def:separated}) for modelling small-step semantics, refining the existing abstract HO-GSOS laws~\cite{GoncharovMiliusEtAl23}; \item We introduce and argue for the strong separation conditions (\autoref{def:strong-sep}), meant to guarantee that a given small-step semantics can have a big-step counterpart; \item We introduce an abstract notion of big-step semantics~(\autoref{def:big-step}); \item We provide an abstract translation from small-step to big-step and establish \eqref{eq:sem-eq} under the strong separation assumption; \item We elaborate various instances of our abstract framework and the equivalence~\eqref{eq:sem-eq}~(\autoref{sec:exa}, \autoref{sec:lam}). \end{itemize} We implemented our notions and constructions in Haskell, as well as those examples from \autoref{sec:exa} that are hosted in the category $\Set$ of sets and functions.
+In summary, we contribute as follows. \begin{itemize} \item We introduce the notion of separated abstract HO-GSOS law (\autoref{def:separated}) for modelling small-step semantics, refining the existing abstract HO-GSOS laws~\cite{GoncharovMiliusEtAl23}; \item We introduce and argue for the strong separation conditions (\autoref{def:strong-sep}), meant to guarantee that a given small-step semantics can have a big-step counterpart; \item We introduce an abstract notion of big-step semantics~(\autoref{def:big-step}); \item We provide an abstract translation from small-step to big-step and establish \eqref{eq:sem-eq} under the strong separation assumption; \item We elaborate various instances of our abstract framework and the equivalence~\eqref{eq:sem-eq}~(\autoref{sec:exa}, \autoref{sec:lam}). \end{itemize} We implemented our notions and constructions in Haskell, as well as those examples from \autoref{sec:exa} that are hosted in the category $\Set$ of sets and functions.
 Most of the proofs are placed in the appendix for space reasons.